MicrosoftDocs/office-developer-client-docs/docs/access/access-desktop-database-reference/field2-expression-property-dao.md

 # Field2.Expression Property (DAO)

 **Applies to**: Access 2013 | Office 2013

-**In this article**
-Version Information
-Syntax
-Remarks
-Example
-About the Contributors

 Gets or sets an expression that represents the formula for a calculated field.
 Read/write **String**.